Mandeepsingh666/Power-BI-Sales-analysis-/README.md

 ## Motivation
 In high school i used to work for a sneaker store in Brooklyn.
 The owner of the store had another eight  stores in different boroughs of New York City.The privately-held sneaker stores in New York City do not have fixed prices on their merchandise, So most of the customers bargained .The owner of the store used to go through the same dilemma.
 The managers of the store sugarcoat revenue numbers with declining profit margins.
 Some of his stores had increasing revenues with declining profit margins or vice versa.
-He did not had Powerful to like power bi to understand his sales better.
+He did not had Powerful tool like power bi to understand his sales better.

 ## Technical Aspects
 In this project i used **SQL workbench** for exploratory data analysis.